The Glacier Archaeology Program in Innlandet

-The Glacier Archaeology Program in Oppland is a cooperation between
+The Glacier Archaeology Program is a cooperation between

-The Museum of Cultural History, University of Oslo (http://www.khm.uio.no/)
+Innlandet County Council and the Museum of Cultural History, University of Oslo.

 The Glacier Archaeology Program started in 2011.
 The program has provided us with the opportunity to work systematically with the finds from the ice.
 It has resulted in a large number of artefact recoveries and an overview of the most important archaeological find areas.

-Forty-nine glaciers and ice patches in Oppland have provided artefacts.
-A total of ca. 2000 finds have been recovered – hunting tools, transport equipment, textiles, leather and clothing.
+Fifty-one glaciers and ice patches in Innlandet have provided artefacts.
+More than 3000 finds have been recovered – hunting tools, transport equipment, textiles, leather and clothing.
 Zoological material has also been recovered from the ice (antler, bone and dung).
 The oldest finds are 6000 years old.